voedger/voedger-internals/concepts/motivation/motivation.md

 For unit testing there is no need to run the whole system, just the extension itself.

-### Operation: Zero Downtime Updates

-- It shall be possible to update applicaton without downtime.

-Voedger Applications can be updated to new version without downtime. ???
-Explain how and consequences

 ### Operation: Cloud Agnostic

 - It shall be possible to run Voedger everywhere, including on your own infrastructure.